 Instead, you need to be practical.
 Keep in mind that your child probably has no idea how to seek help for his or her addiction—all your child is familiar with is how to use the drug or drink alcohol.
 Even if your child knows that he or she needs to make a change in his or her life, your child probably doesn’t know how to proceed.

 So, before you go barreling in, have some real options ready to present to your child.
 Don’t have your emotional please, idle threats, etc. ready to go.
 Instead, prepare some treatment options, answers to potential questions your child may have, and more.
 Be ready for your child to object to all of it, and be ready to keep your emotions in check.

 In the end, though, if your son or daughter refuses to get help, you won’t be able to blame yourself.

 Always remember that your child and your child’s addiction are two completely separate things.
-Your son or daughter is not a heroin addiction, and the heroin addiction is not your daughter or son.
+Your son or daughter is not an addiction, and the addiction is not your daughter or son.
 It is possible to differentiate the two so that you can hate the disease of addiction and unconditionally love your child.
 Just keep in mind that unconditional love for your child does not consist of enabling them, as they still need to remain accountable for any addictive behavior.

 One of the most difficult things for parents of children with addictions is to love themselves.
 Your life changes in an instant when you give birth to a son or daughter, and that never ends no matter what age your child is.
-However, when you child grows out of that adolescent age and becomes an adult, your roles and responsibilities lessen and evolve.
+However, when your child grows out of that adolescent age and becomes an adult, your roles and responsibilities lessen and evolve.
 Loving yourself essentially means that you are drawing your boundaries, accepting your limits, and keeping yourself healthy in what is a very unhealthy situation.

 If you would like more information on helping your son or daughter battle his or her addiction, or if your child is ready to get the treatment he or she needs, contact us at Shadow Mountain Recovery.